Whales are watching in Newfoundland

 Whales watch with success

-Only after some time the game becomes boring and they dive into the depths of the Atlantic.
-As they say goodbye, they show us their flukes before they elegantly disappear into the blue water.
-Since the two are no longer showing up even after a long wait, the captain decides to continue in the direction of Cape Spear.
+Only after a while do they get bored of the game and dive into the depths of the Atlantic.
+As a farewell, they show us their flukes before elegantly disappearing into the blue water.
+Since the two of them no longer show each other after a long wait, the captain decides to continue driving towards Cape Spear.
 And again we are lucky!
-This time, it's humpback whales that play their games with us.
-And they also show no fear and come close to our boat.
-Between the cape and our boat, they appear again and again and with their side fins beat with loud clapping on the water - almost so whether they want to make the audience on the boat and from land to attract attention.
-Anyway, they can be sure of our undivided attention.
+This time it's humpback whales playing games with us.
+And they also show no shyness and come close to our boat.
+Between the cape and our boat they appear again and again and hit the water with their side fins with a loud splash - almost as if they want to attract the attention of onlookers on the boat and from land.
+In any case, you can be sure of our undivided attention.

 A minke whale, humpback whales and fin whales